Keith Price

 Keith Price (born June 28, 1991) is an American college football coach and former quarterback.
 He is the wide receivers coach for Idaho State University, a position he has held since 2023.
 He played college football at Washington, where he was the starting quarterback from 2011 to 2013.
 He signed with the Seattle Seahawks of the National Football League (NFL) as an undrafted free agent following the 2014 NFL draft.
 He had stints with the Saskatchewan Roughriders and BC Lions of the Canadian Football League (CFL) and the San Diego Fleet and Birmingham Iron of the Alliance of American Football (AAF).

-Early years
+Early life

 Price grew up in Compton, California, and attended St. John Bosco High School in Bellflower, California.
 As a senior at St. John Bosco, he completed 143 of 200 passes for 2,260 yards and 24 touchdowns, while also rushing for 579 yards and 10 touchdowns.
 Price's performance in high school was overshadowed by Matt Barkley who became the Gatorade National Football Player of the Year while playing for Bosco rival Mater Dei High School in Santa Ana, California.
 Price was co-MVP of the Trinity League.